1. Home

 You can edit the background color, height, border, and border radius of the container.

-We recommend a light opacity background, like rgba(255, 255, 255, 0.33).
+We recommend a neutral color or light opacity for the background, like rgba(255, 255, 255, 0.33).

 Setting the border radius to 0 gives it square edges, as where higher numbers make it rounded.
 In this example, the Container and Fill are using a border-radius of 20px.